 “In a time of rising concern for the environment, we’re going the extra mile to help Calgary residents fill up on eco-friendly vegan fuel for their tummies and gas for their tanks,” says petrol pin-up Emily Lavender.

 Many people believe that they’re doing their part to protect the environment by driving less and using less water and electricity.
 But the meat, egg, and dairy industries are among the biggest contributors to the most serious environmental problems that we face—destruction of the rain forests, water shortages, air and water pollution, and loss of biodiversity.
-Also, a recent United Nations report concluded that a global shift toward a vegan diet is necessary to combat the worst effects of climate change.
+Also, a recent United Nations report concluded that a global shift toward a vegan diet is vital if we are to combat the worst effects of climate change.
 In fact, researchers at the University of Chicago determined that switching to a vegan diet is more effective at countering climate change than switching from a standard car to a hybrid.
 And of course, eating meat, eggs, and dairy products causes animal suffering on a massive scale and raises consumers’ risk of developing heart disease, cancer, and other killer diseases.

 For more information, please visit PETA.org.